Munske/metro_front_web/README.md

     it was used the method of calling inline functions directly in HTML with onclick attribute for JavaScript in unordered lists in each car.

-    The site also contains responsiveness to the formats, /* 320x480 */ -
-    /* 768x1024 */ - /* 1024x637 */ - /* 1280x720 */ - /* 1920x1080 */
+    The site also contains semantics and responsiveness in the formats: /* 320x480 */ - /* 768x1024 */ - /* 1024x637 */ - /* 1280x720 */ - /* 1920x1080 */